campbell17/helveticampbell/app/writing/essays/empower-your-judge.md

 category: writing
 title: 'Empowering Your Judge'
 date: '2020-10-28'
-tags: ["Archive", Self Improvement", "Psychology", "Personal Growth"]
+tags: ["Archive",  "Self Improvement", "Psychology", "Personal Growth"]
 ---

 > Only _you_ know how truly lazy you are.